alanjones2/Alan-Jones-article-code/streamlitdashflask/README.md

+# Streamlit, Dash or Flask
-The code in this folder supports the Medium article __Streamlit, Dash or Flask__ that compare a simple apps written using the three different frameworks.
+The code in this folder supports the Medium article [__Plotly with Streamlit, Dash or Flask__](https://towardsdatascience.com/plotly-with-streamlit-dash-or-flask-4d78fa025ea2) that compare a simple apps written using the three different frameworks.
 (the link will follow after it is published)